taogen-docs/resources-of-learning/#cs-foundations.md

 <h2><a name="dsa_t" href="#dsa_c">Data Structures and Algorithms</a></h2>
 <br>

+> Computer science should be called computing science, for the same reason why surgery is not called knife science.
+>
+> -- Edsger W. Dijkstra

 Prime

 - **Algorithms** (4th, 2011) by Robert Sedgewick
 - Data Structures and Algorithm Analysis in C (2nd, 1996) by Mark Allen Weiss
 - Data Structures and Algorithm Analysis in Java (3rd, 2011) by Mark A. Weiss
 - Data Structures and Algorithm Analysis in C++ (3rd, 2011) by Clifford A. Shaffer
+- **Algorithms + Data Structures = Programs** (1976) by Niklaus Wirth

 Advanced